hyppis1/YouMissedThatOne/README.md

 When enabled, the plugin will randomly select a sound ID from the specified range instead of playing a fixed sound.
 If the sound ID is set to "-1", no random sound will play.

 If sound swapping is enabled, and the randomly selected sound ID matches a swapped sound, your custom sound will be played instead of the random sound.
 To configure the randomizer, use the "Randomize ID range" setting in the plugin options.
-The range should be entered in the format "min-max" (for example, 500/850).
+The range should be entered in the format "min/max" (for example, 500/850).
 The values are inclusive, meaning both the minimum and maximum numbers are possible outcomes.

 Tip: Negative numbers can also be used.
 For example, if you have a custom sound swap assigned to ID -2 and set the randomizer range to "-10 to -1", there will be a 1 in 10 chance for your custom sound to play when the randomizer is triggered.